mlr-org/mlr3spatiotempcv/README.md

 <div id="ref-Brenning2012">

-**Brenning**, A..
-2012.
+**Brenning**, A., 2012.
 “Spatial Cross-Validation and Bootstrap for the Assessment of Prediction Rules in Remote Sensing: The R Package Sperrorest.”
 In *2012 IEEE International Geoscience and Remote Sensing Symposium*, 5372–5. <https://doi.org/10.1109/IGARSS.2012.6352393>.